 Our Careers & Employability service offer an outstanding range of professional development support, thanks to our strong links with alumni and other professionals in London and around the world.
-King’s is ranked 43rd in the world, and seventh in the UK, for graduate employability, according to the results of Times Higher Education's Global Employability University Ranking 2015.
+King’s is ranked 25th in the world, and 4th in the UK, for graduate employability, according to the results of Times Higher Education's Global University Employability Ranking 2017.

 We recently held a Careers & Employability virtual fair where there was a lot of great discussion surrounding career prospects, part-time work and internships.